 • He didn’t want to blow the whistle on his friend.

-Other ways to say: Report, tell the truth
+Other ways to say: Report, tell on someone, speak up

 Example Sentence:

-• He greased the guard’s palm to sneak in.
+• He greased the guard’s palm to sneak into the concert.

-• She greased someone’s palm to win the vote.
+• She greased someone’s palm to get a better seat.

 Example Sentence:

-• He cut corners on the project and got in trouble.
+• He cut corners on the science project and got a low grade.

-• She cut corners to finish her homework early.
+• She cut corners by not checking her answers.

 Example Sentence: